Influence of surface energy anisotropy on nucleation and crystallographic texture of polycrystalline deposits: The fundamentals

 Note that the formulas and their description in this section are given for 2D space, but they could easily be generalized to 3D.

 Because nucleation is a thermally activated process, the probability $P$ of finding the critical nucleus at a certain spot follows the Arrhenius relation

 where $k$ is the Boltzmann constant, $T$ absolute temperature and $\Delta G_c^*$ is the \textit{critical nucleation barrier} (in J), which is to be overcome by the thermal fluctuations in order to form a critical nucleus.
 A nucleus with the critical area $A_c$ is metastable.
-The nucleation barrier $\Delta G_c^*$ is the \textit{nucleation work} [Milchev2002] to be done in order to insert a critical nucleus.
-Smaller nuclei are unstable, the larger ones are stable.
+The nucleation barrier $\Delta G_c^*$ is the \textit{nucleation work}~\cite{Milchev2002} to be done in order to insert a critical nucleus.
+Subcritical nuclei dissolve, the supercritical ones grow.

 In heterogeneous nucleation (i.e. nucleation on a wall), a shape factor $S\geq0$ is the ratio of the heterogeneous nucleus area $A_{het}$ to the area of the isolated particle $A_{hom}$ (homogenous nucleus) generated at equivalent conditions.
 It can thus be written as a proportionality factor